srdtrk/cw-ica-controller/README.md

 ## Limitations

-This contract is not meant to be used in production.
-It is meant to be used as a reference implementation for how to build a `CosmWasm` contract that can communicate with the golang ica/host module.
 The following are some of the limitations of this contract:

 - The contract cannot create multiple interchain accounts.
 It can only create one.